openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/04-adding-custom-attributes.md

 ```execute
 patch -p0 < $HOME/patches/podset_types.go.diff
 ```

-Alternatively, you can if you want, edit the file manually using `vi` or `nano` and make the required changes.

 After making any changes to the Go code files containing the custom resource definitions, you need to run: